Discovering Kuujjuaq

 Itinerary

-Today we've planned visits to organizations such as Makivik Corporation whose principal functions are the administration of Inuit land and management of funds received as a result of the James Bay and Northern Quebec agreement as well as the Kativik Regional Government who work in favour of greater political autonomy for the region of Nunavik.
-Other institutions you will have the opportunity to see that day are the School Board, the Nunavik Tourism Association, Town Hall and the hospital that serves all of Ungava Bay.
+For your first full day in Kuujjuaq we've planned visits to the major organizations with a stopover at Makivik Corporation, whose functions are the administration of Inuit land and the management of funds received as a result of the James Bay and Northern Quebec agreement.
+Next, a visit to KRG.
+The Kativik Regional Government's work allows greater political autonomy within the region of Nunavik.
+Other institutions you will have the opportunity to see that day are the School Board (KI), the Nunavik Tourism Association, town hall and the hospital that serves all of Ungava Bay.

 A map of the town will be your means of orientation to spot different locations of interest.
 It is simply a matter of following the directions indicated on your map and making fun discoveries such as the mayor's house, the local day-care, the general store...
 In the evening, enjoy Katadjak throat singers who will entertain you with a traditional performance.

-You have a choice of going out on excursions such as a dog-sled ride in winter, seeing musk-oxen riding a snowmobile or paddling a kayak depending on the season, or you can choose to do some fishing in summertime.
+Today you have a choice of going out on excursions such as a dog-sled ride in winter, riding a snowmobile to see musk-oxen, paddling a kayak depending on the weather and the season, or doing some fishing in summertime.
 And what would you say about ending the day by catching a movie at the local cinema?

-The time has come to purchase souvenirs from one of the village's stores.
-Before you return to Montreal, you will enjoy sitting down with elders who will tell you stories of long ago while sipping down a traditional tea and savoring bannock.
+The time has now come to purchase souvenirs from a village boutique.
+And before your flight to Montreal, you will enjoy sitting with elders who will tell you stories of long ago while sipping down a traditional tea and savoring local bannock.